pimpimpula/ThereWillBeBeeps/README.md

 The [`preprocessing`](scripts%2Fpreprocessing) and [`analysis`](scripts%2Fanalysis) directories contain subdirectories named `funcs`, which contain Python scripts for various functions that the notebooks call.

 Note: you need an extra python script `API_access.py` with private access codes for the automated pure-tone audiometry API to run some of the code (preprocessing 2-3, analysis 2).

+#### Requirements

+This repo relies on commonly used python packages for data analysis and visualization, as well as the 'requests' module for communication with the pure-tone audiometry API.

+See [`requirements.txt`](requirements.txt) for the detailed short list.

 ---